Lotterleben/markdown-notes/notes/concept.md

     As a second step, it might be possible to chain these to create a tag-based hierachy inside a date-based one and so on.

-* Presentation plugins: In order to be really useful, proper visualization and searching of notes is required.
-These tasks would be performed by presentation plugins.
-In the first step this could be a simple web-interface which allows searching notes through elastic search.

 * Synchronization plugins: How to get your stuff onto the interwebs and back.
-TODO: details.
+Initially, this will be done through a plain git reposito